 The washing machine is easily one of the most important household appliances.
 Many of us cannot even imagine surviving without one.
 Important as it is, the washing machine is also an important contributor to energy and water bills.
 Some models consume more than a fair amount of energy, particularly when you have to heat the water before washing.
-The Yirego Drumi is a first of its kind environmentally friendly washing machine that consumes little water and works without electricity.
+The Yirego Drumi is a first of its kind environmentally friendly, portable, foot-powered washing machine that consumes little water and works without electricity.

 Though small in size, the manufacturer hopes using the Drumi can help promote a healthy laundry habit while reducing your energy footprint.
 According to Yirego, regular washing machines consume up to 50 liters of water per cycle.
 When you factor in the amount of energy it takes to wash and dry, the Drumi could reduce your carbon footprint by about 10 pounds per week.

 The Drumi comes with a foot pedal that serves as its energy source.
 Once you place your clothes and detergent in the drum and detergent cup respectively, you can pedal away at a recommended rate of 12-20 pedal strokes per minute.
 Perhaps you wish to use a fabric softener, bleach, or any other washing liquid, the detergent cup has got you covered.
 The Drumi accommodates warm and cold washing.
 However, the use of boiling water for washing is discouraged due to the risk of scalding and hot water injury to the skin.

 You do not have to stack up your laundry the next time you go on a short trip.
 Drumi’s compact and sleek design ensures it’s portable and can fit into any living space.
 And it consumes little water and zero electricity.
 This is the only washing machine that is capable of keeping you clean wherever you go.